 The most pressing question for parks and recreation is how and when to move forward.
 WRPA parks and recreation directors are currently working together with representatives from the Governor’s Office to interpret the 4-phase Safe Start Reopening Plan and guidelines coming from federal, state and local public health agencies in order to plan and prepare for future park facility re-openings.
 Based upon this coordinated examination of the state’s reopening plan and public health agency guidelines, the following is the safe reopening plan of Monroe park facilities, programs and events that were temporarily closed due to the COVID-19 pandemic as our county is moved through each Safe Start phase:

-Phase 2 Re-Openings (EFFECTIVE JUNE 5, 2020): tennis courts, basketball courts, playgrounds, skate park, dog park, restrooms, covered shelters (up to gathering limit), sports fields for organized use: limited practices in compliance with Governor’s Office Guidance on Sporting Activities Requirements
+Phase 2 Re-Openings (EFFECTIVE JUNE 5, 2020; UPDATED October 6, 2020): tennis courts, basketball courts, playgrounds, skate park, dog park, restrooms, covered shelters (up to gathering limit), sports fields for organized use in compliance with Governor’s Office Guidance on Sporting Activities Requirements

 Phase 3 Re-Openings: sports fields for organized use: games & practices, covered shelters (up to gathering limit), special events (up to gathering limit)